grantwill74/notes-on-algorithm-design/slides/module_7/module_7.md

 ```

 In this case, there are three challenges with ranges 0 to 10, 1 to 10, and 2 to 10.
 Alice should take all three.
 She ends up with 3 points of skill.
-She does not benefit from skipping.
+She does not benefit from skipping any.

 Here's another example input:
 ```
 0 10; 0 0; 1 1
 ```

-Here, if she takes the first challenge, the second is off limits.
-But if she skips the first challenge, she can take the second.
-Either way, she should take the 3rd.
-2 is the answer.
+Here, if she takes the first challenge, the second doesn't help.
+But if she skips the first challenge, the second helps.
+So one answer is $\{0, 2\}$, but there are others.

 ---

 # Another problem (4)

 So the question is: how do we do this?
 What is an algorithm that is both optimal (we get the maximum number of skill points) while also being as fast as possible.

+If Alice takes a challenge, it makes other challenges less valuable, which seems to imply that there is some thinking we need to do, but maybe not...

 Is this NP-complete?
 Harder?
 NP-inter?
 P?